Coloring ideas for Dingo

 If you're feeling adventurous, you can create a fantasy dingo with purple fur, blue stars on its back, or rainbow paws!

-On the back of the page, why not try writing some fun facts about the dingo, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the dingo, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Dingo?